qctrl/python-cirq/README.rst

-Q-CTRL Cirq Adaptor
+Q-CTRL Cirq Adapter
 ===================

-The aim of the Q-CTRL Cirq Adaptor package is to provide export functions allowing users to deploy established error-robust quantum control protocols from the open literature and defined in Q-CTRL Open Controls on Google quantum devices and simulators.
+The aim of the Q-CTRL Cirq Adapter package is to provide export functions allowing users to deploy established error-robust quantum control protocols from the open literature and defined in Q-CTRL Open Controls on Google quantum devices and simulators.